 |3.5||Interface with non-DOE standards development bodies (i.e, American National Standards Institute [ANSI], OSHA) in their work involving hoisting and rigging operations.
 Review and recommend a DOE-wide position on hoisting and rigging standards in development or under coordination.|

-Conduct special interest projects as directed by the HS-11.
+Conduct special interest projects as directed by the AU-11.
 Typical projects may include:

 3.7.2 Research and review available interpretations to assist in the resolution of hoisting and rigging safety-related issues; or